CATA 2026 Conference &

 “Common Places, Contested Spaces: Religion and Theology in Canada and Beyond.”

 Join us at the Canadian-American Theological Association (CATA) 2026 Conference and Public Lecture which will take place on May 29-30, 2026.
 The conference will take place on Saturday, May 30, 2026 at St. John's College, located on the campus of the University of Manitoba, in Winnipeg.
-A public lecture will also be held the evening before, on Friday, May 29 at a church in Winnipeg (location to be announced).
+A public lecture will also be held the evening before, on Friday, May 29 at a Willowlake Church in Winnipeg, MB.
 CATA will be meeting alongside of other Canadian academic theological and religious societies as part of the inaugural Canadian Theology and Religion Colloquium.
-The overarching theme of the colloquium is “Common Places, Contested Spaces: Religion and Theology in Canada and Beyond.”
+The overarching theme of the colloquium is “Common Places, Contested Spaces: Religion and Theology in Canada and Beyond” and the keynote speaker is the Dr. Daniel Stulac whose address is entitled, Learning To Be Here: Canonical Reflections on the Canadian Prairie.

 The Executive of CATA welcomes proposals for papers to be presented at our Annual Meeting to be held on day two.
 Proposals from graduate students are enthusiastically welcomed!